Mozo guides

 Who offers term deposits?

-Most financial institutions have term deposits on offer.
-You could probably head down to the bank where you have a savings account, credit card or home loan and set up a term deposit as well, but you might not get the best deal that way.
-It’s super important to compare the term deposits on offer from a range of different sources - that way, you’ll be able to find a great interest rate.
+However you might not get the best deal that way as you should compare the term deposits on offer from a number of different providers—that way, you’ll be able to find a great interest rate.

 Is a term deposit right for me?

-• Your financial goals - Are they long term or short term?
-If you’re saving to put down a mortgage deposit a few years from now, or just want to put your money away somewhere safe where it can grow, a term deposit might be a good solution.
+• Your financial goals - are they long term or short term?
+If you’re saving to put down a home loan deposit or just want to grow your savings in a predictable way, then a term deposit might be a good solution.
 On the other hand, if you’re saving money so you can go shopping on the weekend, a long-term arrangement like a term deposit is probably not the best option for you.

 How to apply for a term deposit

-• Identification - usually photo I.D, like a driver’s license is best
+• Identification - usually photo I.D, like a driver’s licence is best

 The bottom line…